zhu-jz/rodent_code/readme.txt

 where moves_tried counts moves accepted by search as legal.
-Thus the first reduction occurs much later under normal scheme, but as the search proceeds, the effect of accumulated quarter ply reductions more than compensates for it, without hurting the playing strength.
+Thus the first reduction occurs much later under normal scheme, but as the search proceeds, the effect of accumulated quarter ply reductions compensates for it, without hurting the playing strength.
 This kind of reduction has a chance of being much less detrimental to the tactical ability of the engine.
 After all, it is geared towards reducing more deeply when the engine encounters a series of moves that have low probability of changing the node value (move ordering, especially using history heuristic, is a measure of that probability).

 Imagine a tactical shot requiring two quiet moves, the rest being forcing and therefore exempt from reduction.
 Both are sorted around move 20.
 Under normal scheme both would get reduced, the new one reduces just one.
 Instead, it trims the lines where many moves are sorted down the list.
-It's true that finding really deep combintations, full of quiet moves, is equally difficult under both schemes.
+Finding really deep combintations, full of quiet moves, is equally difficult under both schemes.
 However, probability of such a combination is

 P(one_move_cuts) * P(next_move_cuts) ... * P(last_required_move_cuts)